CAD ERP INTEGRATION

 - Automatically resolve discrepancies between CAD and ERP data.

-- Allow the CAD user to edit the data, always validating it in real time against the ERP data.
+- Allow the CAD software user to edit the data, always validating it in real time against the ERP data.

 - Automatically create the required CAD and ERP data objects, if required.

 - Simultaneously updating CAD and ERP data.